The Benefits of a Girls' School

 GSA schools create nurturing environments where girls feel okay about taking charge and putting themselves forward.

-It’s true that ‘real life’ is co-ed, but it’s also true that teenagers are not adults and that by allowing them the opportunity to develop a strong sense of self away from the scrutiny of the opposite sex, girls’ – and boys’ – schools can help children to become more confident adults.
-By the time they enter the co-ed world of university, work and life, they have acquired the life skills and self-confidence to succeed.
+It’s true that ‘real life’ isn't single sex, but it’s also true that teenagers are not adults and that by allowing them the opportunity to develop a strong sense of self away from the scrutiny of the opposite sex, girls’ – and boys’ – schools can help children to become more confident adults.
+By the time they enter the world of university, work and life, they have acquired the life skills and self-confidence to really succeed.

 • Half of the Sunday Times top 10 independent schools are GSA schools.